Network security

 With RDP, users do not need to store sensitive data or documents on their local machines.
 Workers can travel without carrying large amounts of valuable data.
 Less data is physically exposed if devices are compromised or stolen.

 Minimal local storage also has compliance benefits.
-Companies can easily show evidence of compliance to relevant authorities if all data is held in secure cloud containers or encrypted data centers.
+If all data is held in secure cloud containers or encrypted data centers, companies can easily show evidence of compliance to relevant authorities.

 RDP challenges

-In the analysis of RDP vs. VPN, while RDP provides secure remote access with benefits like low bandwidth usage, familiar interfaces and reduced device costs, it also presents administrative and operational challenges for businesses to consider.
+While RDP provides secure remote access with benefits like low bandwidth usage, familiar interfaces, and reduced device costs, it also presents administrative and operational challenges for businesses to consider.
 A few potential drawbacks include:

 Configuration complexity